zsong96wisc/Proudly_Cheese/README.txt

 None

 Data specification:
-1. The input csv file requires the first time to the title of the column because the program skipps the first line in files.
+1. The input csv file requires the first time to the title of the column because the program skips the first line in files.
 2. The date format is YYYY-MM-DD.

 Known bug: None